pushkar100/Machine-Learning-Notes/descriptive-statistics(prerequsite1).md

 Prerequisite 1 for taking up the Machine Learning Course on Udacity.

-# Lesson 1-3: Intro to Research Methods.
+# Lessons 1-3: Intro to Research Methods.

 The 3 Factors that are always important to conduct a good research:
 1. The size of the sample set (bigger the better)